Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 • Unexplained Fever.

-• Unexplained anemia or manifestation of anemia such as palpitation, dizziness, and shortness of breath.
+• Unexplained anemia or manifestation of anemia such as pulse, dizziness, and shortness of breath.

 • Abnormal stool changes such as bloody stool or blackish stool.